 CityU wins two gold awards for its barrier-free webpages

-City University of Hong Kong (CityU) was conferred two Gold Awards at the first Web Accessibility Recognition Scheme Awards Presentation Ceremony on 15 April in recognition of its effort to undertake social responsibilities and use information technology to make websites more accessible and friendly for all users.
+City University of Hong Kong (CityU) was conferred two Gold Awards at the first Web Accessibility Recognition Scheme Awards Presentation Ceremony today (15 April) in recognition of its effort to undertake social responsibilities and use information technology to make websites more accessible and friendly for all users.

 The Web Accessibility Recognition Scheme was jointly organised by the Office of the Government Chief Information Officer of the HKSAR government and the Equal Opportunities Commission, aiming to appreciate different organisations’ initiatives in building barrier-free webpages with outstanding designs.